 Rule actions: If a rule acts on a record, the action is included in the audit log, but the name of the rule is not.
 To determine which rule or rules act on an incident, you must use the Rule Log.
 For more information on the Rule Log, refer to Answer ID 1873: Using the Rule Log to troubleshoot rules.

 Deleted staff accounts: The audit log uses the transactions table along with the current staff accounts and contacts tables to determine actions that have affected the record.

 If you delete a staff account from your application, the action is still part of the transactions table, but the staff name is no longer accessible from the accounts table.

 As a result, the audit log can no longer display the name of the staff member who performed the action (since it no longer exists in the database).
 Instead the audit log attributes the action to a "deleted or unset value".
 (In older versions, "No Value" or "Deleted Staff Account" may be seen in the audit log of a record.)

 Staff have some ability to customize the layout of the contents of the audit log.
 From the Options menu, staff can sort and slice the rows as with any report.
 The Field Chooser option allows staff to modify the order of the columns and even remove columns.
 In addition, the user can right click on a column to edit the format, sort the records or hide the column.

 For additional information, refer to the 'Audit logs' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.